 HARD CHEESE: We rank them as medium to high difficulty.
 To cut open your very own cheddar, aged gouda, havarti, parmesan or reblochon, you'll require patience and a space to age the cheese that falls in the range of 44 F (7 C).
 These cheeses are not for the faint of heart, however they are soooo rewarding to make.

 You will love it and at the same time be amazed as you turn milk into cheese.
 You'll make cheese with no additives or difficult-to-pronounce ingredients.
 We've picked the right balance between cultures to make your cheese flavourful and the recipes to bring out the best in your curds.

-You will be able to control the intensity of your cheeses flavour profile by adjusting how long your cheese drains, ages or brines for.
+You will be able to control the intensity of your cheese flavour profile by adjusting how long your cheese drains, ages or brines.
 You'll read all about those details in our recipes.

 HOW MUCH CHEESE DOES 1 BATCH MAKE?

-Every 1 gal (4L) of text should give you roughly 1 lb of cheese.
+Every 1 gal (4L) of milk should give you roughly 1 lb of cheese.

 WHAT EQUIPMENT DO I NEED TO MAKE CHEESE?